A/N: Rating is primarily an ED/ Self harm mild trigger warning. This is my first attempt at fanfic, so please be gentle :p

 "He sounds like a complete bastard; he'll clearly do that anyway."

 Cameron surprises him by laughing softly at this before she gets up and saunters over to the door.
 House watches the enticing swish of her coat thoughtfully.

 She regards him over her shoulder, raising shaped brows over tired eyes.

 "Neither.
 You're forgetting the third reason; I really did just feel momentarily dizzy- slightly disconcerting but hardly rare- and am now absolutely fine...
 True, it doesn't provide you with a puzzle, but sometimes things really are just that simple."

 "Well then, Dr Cameron, as you're so clearly fighting fit, get your little ass out of here and get the parent's consent on the transplant."

 "No; it's completely unethical!"

-She marches smartly out the room, her dark ponytail bouncing pleasantly as she lets the door swing shut behind her.
-House doesn't bother following her with an argument; he knows her objection is simply childish defiance- if the transplant will save the lives of both children she will do her part, but the fact she's indulging him by willingly playing to her given stereotype is oddly encouraging.
+She snaps, marching smartly out the room, her dark ponytail bouncing pleasantly as she lets the door swing shut behind her.
+House doesn't bother following her with an argument; he knows her objection is simply childish defiance.
+If the transplant will save the lives of both children she will do her part, but the fact that she's indulging him by playing to her given stereotype is oddly encouraging.